 Sign language interpreting, intervenor and CART services are available for Deaf, Deaf-Blind and Hard of Hearing patients when accessing most health care services in British Columbia.

 Deaf, Deaf-Blind and Hard of Hearing individuals have a legal right to access sign language interpreters, intervenors and CART services at medical appointments following a 1997 Supreme Court of Canada ruled that sign language interpreting must be provided to Deaf patients in B.C. to comply with the Canadian Charter of Rights and Freedoms.

-In British Columbia, sign language interpreter and intervenor services for health care are available 24 hours a day, seven days a week.
-Patients, family members and healthcare providers can request a sign language interpreter and/or intervenor when needed in a healthcare setting.
+These services are available 24 hours a day, seven days a week.
+Eligible patients, family members and health care staff can request the service when needed.

 The obligation to ensure communication access rests with the health care organization and health care

 staff.
 The Provincial Language Service (PLS), as the program responsible for delivering these services, works to support health care organizations and staff to fulfil this obligation.